+I'm not sure who benefits from the story that we all hate each other and have nothing in common….
 Recently, a woman in the small Oregon town where I live wrote a letter to our local newspaper, The Nugget.
 In her letter, she noted that some local folks have been putting up "In Our America..."
 American flag signs, and this seemed to make her nervous.
 It made her want to buy a gun.

 My response, printed as a "guest column" in The Nugget, seemed to strike a chord.
 Several locals wrote to the paper, praising it.
 When I posted a...Read More